McCluggage Award Competition

 - Any current graduate student in History at Loyola University Chicago is eligible to enter the competition.

 - The entry must be an essay based on research in primary sources, able to stand on its own as work treating a coherent topic.
 Students may submit a paper from Loyola courses completed in the calendar year prior to the competition deadline.
 A Loyola master’s essay also qualifies for consideration, provided that it was completed during the calendar year prior to the competition.
 Entrants are limited to one submission each year.

 - Entries will be judged on the basis of originality of research, depth of analysis and clarity of presentation.

 - Entries must be submitted electronically (pdf or Word document, deadline TBD) to David Hays, Administrative Assistant, History Department via email to: firstname.lastname@example.org.

 - The name of each year's winner will be engraved on a plaque to be hung in the Department.
-The winner will also receive a $200 cash prize.
+The winner also receives a $200 cash prize.

 For further information, please contact any member of the faculty of the Department of History.

 This award is co-sponsored by the Department of History, the History Graduate Program, and the History Graduate Student Association.